spencer-shadley/completed-class/class-content/25-Power-Packs/C#/C#.md

 2. Call this method from within Program, passing it the List of employees.

-3. In the method, check to see if a _data_ folder exists, and if not, create it.
+3. In the method, check to see if a _data_ directory exists, and if not, create it.

 4. Create a new file located at _data/employees.csv_.